hdrattlo88/liri-node-app/README.md

 If you choose search for a concert, you will be prompted to enter an artist's name.
 If the app is working properly, you will see the next available concert.

-If you choose do something...well you will see ;p
+If you choose do something...well you will see ;p (Be sure to click the link.)